ad09009/myrsrcmngr/README.md

 - Only non-sudo options for Nmap are supported (new ones should be added to the "scans" model)
 - Only one active scan per Group at a time is currently supported.
+- Running multiple scans at the same time is **not available for sqlite** .
+Set up MariaDB or other database engine to enable that.

 ### Troubleshooting